paraskevasleivadaros/paraskevasleivadaros/README.md

 <a href="https://youtube.com/@paraskevasleivadaros"><img src="https://img.shields.io/badge/-@paraskevasleivadaros-FF0000?style=flat&logo=YouTube&logoColor=white"/></a>
 <a href="mailto:paraskevasleivadaros@gmail.com"><img src="https://img.shields.io/badge/-paraskevasleivadaros@gmail.com-D14836?style=flat&logo=Gmail&logoColor=white"/></a>

-> The only way to do great work is to love what you do
+> The only work that really matters is the work no one sees.
+It's shows you who you really are rather than who you say you are.